Education Research Current Organisation and Cooperation NL

 • Inform the municipality of any address changes

-The IND will send all correspondence to the address at which you are registered with your local municipality (in Dutch: "Basisregistratie Personen" or, BRP).
-Always make sure that you inform the municipality of any change in your address.
-If you are not properly registered with a municipality, the IND will not process your application and may even decline it.
+The IND will send all correspondence to the address that the student is registered at with the local municipality (in Dutch: “Basisregistratie Personen” or BRP).
+It is crucial to always inform the municipality of any change in address: without proper registration, the IND will not process the application and may even decline it.

 • You cannot re-enter the Netherlands with an expired residence permit